shumwaymark/sentinelcam/README.rst

 networks whether collected in real time by an Outpost node, or produced by the Sentinel.
 Or both.

-It adds up in a hurry. *You know what's sad?*
+It adds up in a hurry. *And the rest of the story...*

 Much of it can be meaningless, trivial, forgettable, and simply not wanted.
 For example, imagine an outdoor camera with a view of both an entry into the home and the driveway.